Why I Quit Being a Baha’i

 - Baha’is look at everything as a “sign” or a “test”.
 The exact definition of which is which is entirely subjective.
 (For example, a Baha’i stumbling upon this article may consider it to be a sign to leave, or a test of their faith, depending on their inclination.)

-- Baha’is always look for meaning in phrases like “entry by troops” or “the turn of the century”.
+- Baha’is tend to look for meaning in phrases like “entry by troops” or “the turn of the century”.
 Obviously, there is none.

-The worst part is that Baha’is make predictions about things, but never admit failure when they don’t come true.
+One challenge I observed is that when predictions don’t come to fruition, they are not often revisited or openly acknowledged.
 Again, they’re not unique in this, by any means, but they’re just as culpable as any other cult.

 Religious Rules on Sexuality are Harmful